Some guns have reputations that, for some reason, far outweigh their actual performance in the field.

 A cousin to the venerable Marlin 336, the big bore Marlin 1895 is commonly used by hunters pursuing large, tough game in North America.
 Nicknamed the “guide gun,” the Model 1895 was especially well-liked among those who might have to deal with an angry brown bear, grizzly bear, or moose at close range.

-For many years, Marlin made great rifles befitting their sterling reputation.
-However, Marlin Firearms was acquired by Remington in 2007 and the quality control on their rifles (especially on the Model 1895) began to noticeably slip.
+For many years, Marlin made great rifles.
+However, Remington Arms acquired Marlin Firearms in 2007 and the quality control on their rifles (especially on the Model 1895) noticeably slipped.
 Shooters started complaining of problems with the wood on the stock, unreliable feeding, and just generally poor quality work in general.

 Quite common in Europe, the Blaser R93 also has a smaller, but still loyal following among hunters in the United States.
 The rifle is accurate, has a fast cycling straight-pull bolt action, and Blaser produces a line of interchangeable barrels that allow the owner to completely customize the rifle for a wide range of situations.
 For these reasons, it is not surprising that the Blaser R93 is so popular.

 Sure, all rifle actions will fail, sometimes spectacularly, when subjected to enough abuse.
-However, I’ve never seen or heard about a bolt actually flying straight back into the shooter’s face except with the Blaser R93.
+I’ve never seen or heard about a bolt actually flying straight back into the shooter’s face except with the Blaser R93 though.

-Founded by legendary hunter Roy Weatherby, Weatherby Firearms produces some particularly high quality rifles, such as the Mark V and the Vanguard models.
-Chambered in a wide variety of cartridges, including common rounds like the .30-06 Springfield, these rifles are known for their accuracy, reliability, and sturdy construction, making them great choices for big game hunters.
+Founded by legendary hunter Roy Weatherby, Weatherby Firearms produces some particularly high quality rifles like the Mark V and the Vanguard models.
+Chambered in a wide variety of cartridges, including common rounds like the .30-06 Springfield, these rifles are known for their accuracy, reliability, and sturdy construction.
+For this reason, Weatherby rifles are understandably popular among big game hunters.

-It is true that the Weatherby magnums shine when shooting at extended range.
-It is also true that they shoot at higher velocities than virtually every other comparable cartridge (like the .270 Winchester for the .270 Weatherby, the .300 Winchester Magnum for the .300 Weatherby Magnum, etc.).
-However, it is also true that the gap in performance between the Weatherby magnums and their closest competitors is often overstated.
+It’s true that the Weatherby magnums shine when shooting at extended range.
+It’s also true that they shoot at higher velocities than virtually every other comparable cartridge (like the .270 Winchester for the .270 Weatherby, the .300 Winchester Magnum for the .300 Weatherby Magnum, etc.).
+That being said, the gap in performance between the Weatherby magnums and their closest competitors is often overstated.